lmalave/aframe-voice-commands/README.md

 <a-entity voice-command="command: go; type: function; targetElement: #cursor; targetComponent: teleporter; function: teleport; keyCode: 13"></a-entity>
 ```

+## Browser Compatibility

+This implementation is currently only compatible with the Google Chrome browser since it is based on that browser's Speech Recognition API.

+This implementation has been tested on Chrome for desktop (Mac OS) and Android, but should also be compatible with the latest Chrome browser on any platform (Windows Desktop, iOS).

 # Running demos locally

 A node.js app is provided here with the Image Gallery and Teleport demos described above.